PrestaShop/example-modules/democonsolecommand/README.md

 #### How to install:
 1. Copy the module into `modules` directory of your PrestaShop installation
 2. `cd` into the module's directory and run `composer install` to download dependencies into vendor directory
-3. Install the module from Back Office
+3. Install the module from the Back Office

+### How to use the module?

+Run `php bin/console demo:list-manufacturers` from PrestaShop root directory to see the output